-Backpacking with a toddler or baby?
+Backpacking with a toddler or baby – Backpacking with a toddler or baby?
 Yes, we have done it.
 Before and during our first few family backpacking trips with our very young children, we received our share of criticism, as well as downright bafflement.

 But exposing children to camping trips early makes for tougher, stronger, and happier outdoorsmen and women as they reach school-age.
 Read on for our tips and experience with backpacking with a toddler or baby.

 Tips for Backpacking with a Toddler or Baby

 Plan a 2-night trip for your first backpack with baby experience

 It may seem that a single night out would be the safest bet with a baby in tow, but consider the amount of energy, equipment, and preparation a backpack trip will take.